 “Don’t want no short dick man.”
-The singer is adamant, and I am shocked by the explicit English words emanating from the bus speakers.
+The singer is adamant, and I am shocked by the explicit English words emanating from the Mazatlán bus speakers.
 Loudly.
 Repetitively.
 Blatantly stating what she does not want.

 Fear.
 That’s what keeps me smiling.
-Fear of repercussions.
-Because there have been many.
+Fear of repercussions, because there have been many.
 And the body remembers.
 Screaming, slapping relatives.
 A fiancé holding a knife to my throat.
 A boyfriend slamming me against a wall.
 A girlfriend pulling out my hair.

 I may still write polite notes declining rude advances.
 It’s hard to overcome ingrained misogyny.
 But learning what I do not want can lead to knowing what I do want: respect, kindness, solitude, privacy, quiet, space.
-I want to enjoy my life.

 Don’t want no short dick man.